totechite/my-jni-rust-template/README.md

 # my-jni-rust-template
-a template of rust project what using jni.
+a template of rust project what used jni.